velascoluis/telco-demo/README.md

 # Telco demo : A GCP Data Platform tour

 The aim of this demo is to present various specific differential aspects of the Google Cloud data platform using a telco dataset as a proxy to conduct the demo.
 The demo is structured on 4 parts.
-It should be used together with this slide deck.

 ## Demo 1 : DataLake+EDWH convergence: BigLake, SPARK serverless and terraform